 Building muscle can help support overall health, including blood pressure management.
 Strength training exercises involve using weights, resistance bands, or your body weight for resistance.
 Incorporate resistance training routines that target major muscle groups at least two days per week.

-• Hot showers: Hot showers are often overlooked as a potential relaxation and blood pressure management method.
+Hot showers are often overlooked as a potential relaxation and blood pressure management method.
 When you step into a warm shower, the soothing sensation of the water cascading over your body can calm your mind and muscles.
 This relaxation response extends beyond the immediate moment; it can persist even after you shower.
-The warm water causes to dilate blood vessels, which can lead to improved circulation and, in some cases, lower blood pressure.
-Additionally, the relaxation induced by a hot shower may help reduce stress and tension, which can contribute to elevated blood pressure.
+The warm water causes blood vessels to dilate, which leads to improved circulation and, in some cases, lower blood pressure.
+Additionally, the relaxation induced by a hot shower may help reduce stress and tension, which can regulate blood pressure.

 Supplements for Managing Hypertension